 Someone here tests and knows the tools and use cases as they hit the market, so your team does not have to chase dozens of them.

 Built so your team can move fast and safely, not so the policy boxes them in.
-Designed to sit inside what your auditors already expect.
+Designed to sit inside the SOC 2 and ISO 27001 controls your auditors already expect.

 Software that does the work, plus people on the ground with you.
 Not one or the other.